TimberTrader/midterm/README.md

 Why is gitBytes > our competitors?

-Our service === no line-ups, the ability to customize your order && immediate confirmation of your order upon submission via SMS.
+Our service === no line-ups, the ability to customize your order && immediate confirmation upon submission via SMS.

 ## Project Description